Find Affordable College Courses

 Bellingham, WA

-Northwest Indian College ranked #7 on this year’s Most Popular Online Education Schools in Washington list.
-Northwest Indian College is a fairly small public school located in the rural area of Bellingham.
+Northwest Indian College came in at #7 in this year’s edition of the Most Popular Online Education Schools in Washington ranking.
+Northwest Indian College is a small public school located in the rural area of Bellingham.

-With a ranking of #8, Northwest University - College of Adult and Professional Studies did quite well on this year’s best schools for education students.
-Located in the large suburb of Kirkland, Northwest University CAPS is a private not-for-profit school with a small student population.
+Northwest University - College of Adult and Professional Studies landed the #8 spot in the 2023 rankings for the best education programs.
+Located in the large suburb of Kirkland, Northwest University CAPS is a private not-for-profit college with a small student population.

 The average amount in student loans that education majors at Northwest University CAPS take out is $23,479.

-Renton Technical College landed the #9 spot in the 2023 rankings for the best education programs.
+Renton Technical College did quite well in this year’s ranking of the best schools for education students.
+It came in at #9 on the list.
 Renton Technical College is a small public school located in the midsize city of Renton.

 Read full report on Education at Renton Technical College